 We may receive compensation when you click on links to products from our partners.

 Crafting a perfect professional bio is one of those things that many people have some difficulty with, hence why many company executives simply outsource the whole thing to a professional writer.
 But it’s really not that complicated.
-The main mistake many people make is thinking that their professional bio is simply a bullet point list of their work history and accomplishments – that’s called a
+The main mistake many people make is thinking that their professional bio is simply a bullet point list of their work history and accomplishments – that’s called a resume.

 A professional bio should read more like a short essay, almost like the summary of a character biography in a novel.
 There are several key ways to make your professional bio really stand out, and we’re going to go over some actionable tips you can use to start brushing up your bio-writing skills immediately.